stilt0n/monkey-interpreter-go/README.md

 I may not implement many features beyond what was in the book, but the ones I did are listed here:

 - Comments.
 Can use `#` character for single line comments.
+- Divide by zero error handling.
+Returns divide by zero error when this is attempted.